s-niket/808XMidterm/readme.md

 ## Overview

 Controller design for a three wheeled robot.
 The controller takes in a desired heading and a current heading and outputs the steering angle and rear wheel velocities necessary to move into the new orientation.
 A figure for the robot can be seen below.
 The dimensions for wheel base track width and wheel diameter can be in any dimension without effecting the code as long as they are all the same unit and the velocity is given as the unit over seconds.
 For example if they are in inches then velocity should be given as inches per second.
 The wheel speeds are in terms of revolutions per second.
 The orientation is represented by an degrees from 0 to 360.

+The code was developed by Niket Shah (GitHub: (https://github.com/s-niket)) and Zachary Zimits (GitHub: (https://github.com/zzimits)) using Test Driven Development.

  ![](images/diagram.JPG "Figure 1: Robot Diagram")